 Cllr.
-M Howell Chairman, ESPO Management Committee
+P Butlin Chairman, ESPO Management Committee

-AREAS FOR FURTHER DEVELOPMENT IN 2020-21
+Appendix - AREAS FOR FURTHER DEVELOPMENT IN 2021-22

-The AGS self-assessments contained a set of conformance statements under each core principle and related sub-principles as outlined in the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016), which required a corresponding score of 1, 2 or 3 to be recorded, The outcome of the review of the self-assessments is summarised in the table below.
+The AGS self-assessments contained a set of conformance statements under each core principle and related sub-principles as outlined in the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016), which required a corresponding score of 1, 2 or 3 to be recorded, The outcome of the review of the self-assessments is summarised in the table below:

-Core Principles of the Framework Action to Develop Areas Further Core Principles of the Framework Action to Develop Areas Further Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law Review the operation of the code of conduct/ethical standards for suppliers.
-Development of professional training for procurement teams which addresses ethical issues.
-Elected members are subject to a code of conduct; the code is being reviewed and a new code is expected.
-The members will require training on the code when introduced.
+Annual Review of the Effectiveness of the Council's Governance Framework against the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016) Core Principles of the Framework Action to Develop Areas Further Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law Review the operation of the code of conduct/ethical standards for suppliers.
 The LCC employee code of conduct is being reviewed, employees need to be informed and the principles embedded.
-Principle B: Ensuring openness and comprehensive stakeholder engagement Ensure that, as the organisation develops, senior job descriptions remain current (i.e. for Heads of Service and ADs).
-Engagement with customers: consult with customers to understand what they value about the organisation and what they expect from the organisation in the future.
-Principle C. Defining outcomes in terms of sustainable economic, social, and environmental benefit Define a target, and an accompanying strategy, to reduce carbon emissions.
-Principle D. Determining the interventions necessary to optimise the achievement of the intended outcomes Use of owner authorities to do assurance reports on major investment decisions, thus providing decision makers with further objective analysis to support decision making.
-Principle E. Developing the entity's capacity including the capability of its leadership and the individuals within it Consider the use of executive coaching/mentoring to maintain development of the organisation's leaders.
-Providing advice to staff, and communicating effectively with them, in order to support remote working.
-The LCC people strategy is being refreshed and the changes need to be brought to employees' attention.
-Undertake a review the organisation's approach to attendance management and wellbeing.
+Develop register to monitor the key areas where laws/regulations compliance is required, levels of risk and areas where action is required.
+Principle B: Ensuring openness and comprehensive stakeholder engagement Engagement with customers: consult with customers to understand what they value about the organisation and what they expect from the organisation in the future.
+Principle C: Defining outcomes in terms of sustainable economic, social, and environmental benefit Define a target, and an accompanying strategy, to reduce carbon emissions.
+Principle E: Developing the entity's capacity including the capability of its leadership and the individuals within it Consider the use of executive coaching/mentoring to maintain development of the organisation's leaders.
+Principle F. Managing risks and performance through robust internal control and strong public financial Following completion of the ongoing cyber review, review recommendations and implement as appropriate Principle G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability to all our stakeholders.
+Consider how the audit could be accelerated to enable the more timely release of the annual accounts.